cloudmesh-community/fa18-523-56/project-report/report.md

 Once all properties have been added click APPLY

-**5** Link the processes by clicking on the TailFile processor and dragging to the SplitText Processor
+**5** Link the processes by hovering over the TailFile processor click on the arrow that appears and drag to connect it to the SplitText Processor

 ![nifi_flow1](images/nifi_flow1.PNG)
 {#fig:nifi_flow1}